projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-memmgt.rst

 Memory Virtualization APIs
 ==========================

-Here is a list of major memory related APIs in HV:
+Here is a list of major memory related APIs in the HV:

 EPT/VPID Capability Checking
 ----------------------------